How to review your accessibility plan

 - Increase how much pupils with disabilities can participate in your curriculum

-- Improve the physical environment of your school so pupils with disabilities can take better advantage of the education, benefits, facilities and services that you provide
+- Improve the physical environment so pupils with disabilities can take better advantage of the education, benefits, facilities and services that you provide

 -